boardfish/dissertation/dissertation.md

 participants must solve puzzles to escape a locked room, solve a mystery, or otherwise meet some goal in a particular timespan.
 <!-- - explain content -->
-This project aimed to build a tool primarily to serve the needs of escape room maintainers.
-Though the original brief expressed intent to craft a networked solution for use within the escape room itself, research and scope changed this focus.
-Instead, a web application was developed as a social network between escape room maintainers and enthusiasts.
+The primary aim of this project is to build a tool for escape room maintainers.
+The original brief expressed intent to craft a networked solution for use within the escape room itself.
+Subsequently, this focus was changed by the literature review.
+The end product is a web application functioning as a social network between escape room maintainers and enthusiasts.
 <!-- - explain highlights -->
 The final product is built with industry-standard knowledge, principles, tools and best practices amassed during the degree programme.